luisa-mao/voronoi_global_planner/README.md

 # My Voronoi Planner
+## To Use:
+- add this repo as a submodule
+- run vor_node.py whenever you launch the other nodes
+- change localgoal.py to subscribe to "luisa_path" instead of the move_base global plan

+## Visualization:
+- subscribe to topics "luisa_path", "vor_vertices" and "vor_obstacles" in rviz

 ## Done:
 - made goal a region & connected its vertices
 - made start a region & connected its vertices